sin390/PIVdataProcessor/README.md

 The PIVdataProcessor is now ready to be used.

-Nothe that the miktex may request to download missing package.
+Note that Miktex may request to download missing packages.

 # 2. Quick start